BlackbitDigitalCommerce/pimcore-backup/README.md

 When you want to execute project-specific things you can use this with an event listener.
 The following events get dispatched:

 * `backup.restore.stepFinished` - gets dispatched after every step during `backup:restore` and `backup:sync` command
-* `backup.restore.finished` - gets dispatched after complete backup is restored
+* `backup.restore.finished` - gets dispatched after complete `backup:restore` and `backup:sync` commands are finished